polkadot-developers/polkadot-docs/develop/application-devs/debugging-errors.md

 [This block](https://polkadot.js.org/apps/#/explorer/query/0xa10104ed21dfe409c7871a975155766c5dd97e1e2ac7faf3c90f1f8dca89104b){target=\_blank} is a live example of this scenario.

 If the error can't be found, or there is no message in the `details` field, consult the table below.

+!!!info "Future Error"

+    This error will not cause the transaction to be discarded immediately.
+Instead, it will be sent to the future queue, where it will wait to be executed at the correct place in the nonce sequence or it will get discarded due to some other error (ex. the validity period expires).

 ## Subscan